-► Common analysis: information structure features may affect PS, without any change in the syntactic representation

-- e.g. as an interpretable feature sent to both PF and LF - ► Prediction: all given things will bear this feature, and since this feature determines PS assignment, all given things should behave uniformly with regard to PS assignment - We have seen this analysis is not supported, given data like (3a) - Instead, pursuing the correct syntax for structures with given material as Wagner (2006), given material actually moves, as much as is grammatically possible3 - This is motivated in part for semantic reasons - Thus chicken in (2a) moves, but it does not move in (3a) because movement is impossible - ▶ This givenness movement is "covert" in that it does not affect linear word order - Wagner does not go into what kind of movement it must be, but it must not be LF movement - ♦ If movement is what affects PS assignment (done at PF), givenness movement cannot take place at LF - see (6) - ♦ (Two candidates for this movement are: spell-out of a lower copy (Fox and Nissenbaum 1999), and plain-old string-vacuous movement (Kayne 1998).) - ▶ Let's call the target of movement for given material "GivenP" - GivenP must be located within the lowest Spell-Out Domain - Since given material (covertly) moves within the Spell-Out Domain, and PS is calculated upon Spell-Out Domains, given material will not be considered the most deeply embedded constituent for the NSR see (10) - The derivation of (2a) thus proceeds as below:4
+- We will begin by deriving the givenness "exceptions" - ► Recall the minimal pair below: - (2a) (Sara cooked chícken.
+So...)
+Bill áte chicken. - (3a) (Sara cooked chicken.
+So...)
+Bill ate beans and chicken. - Generalization: features like givenness may affect PS placement - Even without movement - Common analysis: information structure features may affect PS, without any change in the syntactic representation - e.g. as an interpretable feature sent to both PF and LF - Prediction: all given things will bear this feature, and since this feature determines PS assignment, all given things should behave uniformly with regard to PS assignment - We have seen this analysis is not supported, given data like (3a) - Instead, pursuing the correct syntax for structures with given material as Wagner (2006), given material actually moves, as much as is grammatically possible4 - This is motivated in part for semantic reasons - Thus chicken in (2a) moves, but it does not move in (3a) because movement is impossible - This givenness movement is "covert" in that it does not affect linear word order - Wagner does not go into what kind of movement it must be, but it must not be LF movement If movement is what affects PS assignment (done at PF), givenness movement cannot take place at LF see (5) - (Two candidates for this movement are: spell-out of a lower copy (Fox and Nissenbaum 1999), and plain-old string-vacuous movement (Kayne 1998).) - Let's call the target of movement for given material "GivenP" - GivenP must be located within the lowest Spell-Out Domain - Since given material (covertly) moves within the Spell-Out Domain, and PS is calculated upon Spell-Out Domains, given material will not be considered the most deeply embedded constituent for the NSR - see (9)